nitesht2/SQL-for-Data-Analysis/README.md

-# Parch & Posey Data Analysis in SQL
+# Sales and Marketing Data Analysis in SQL

 ## Introduction